 If you have this plant, expect a bunch of butterflies, bees, and hummingbirds to hang around often.
-Wild bergamot essential oil can be bought on Amazon and physical stores.
+Wild bergamot essential oil can be bought on Amazon and in physical stores.

-They are also pretty easy to grow in your backyard but you have to know that they are invasive and take up a lot of ground in just a short amount of time.
-They can be put in pots to limit their growth and these can be placed on your porch, patio or any confined space in your outdoors.
+They are also pretty easy to grow in your backyard, but you have to know that they are invasive and take up a lot of ground in just a short amount of time.
+They can be put in pots to limit their growth and placed on your porch, patio, or any confined space outdoors.

 4. (Burning) Sage

-There is also an essential oil derived from the sage plant that is great for skin application on the pulse areas like the wrists, the sides of the neck, and around the neck – usually the spots where you apply perfume.
-Sage essential oil can be bought online on Amazon or physical health stores.
+There is also an essential oil derived from the sage plant that is great for skin application on the pulse areas like the wrists, the sides of the neck, and around the neck – usually, the spots where you apply perfume.
+Sage essential oil can be bought online on Amazon or in physical health stores.

-They are pretty much easy to find in your local plant nursery and you can also buy seedlings on Amazon.
+They are pretty much easy to find in your local plant nursery, and you can also buy seedlings on Amazon.

 Lemongrass is widely popular for its efficiency in repelling mosquitoes.
-It works similarly with mint because of its lemon-scent component.
+It works similarly to mint because of its lemon-scent component.
 It also has an oil content which is citronella – a well-known mosquito repellant substance as well.

 7. Lemon Thyme

 Mosquitoes reproduce in places with stagnant water, inside old tires, trash bins, ponds, and small creeks.
-These are the best spots to utilize the power of garlic so completely get rid of them.
+These are the best spots to utilize the power of garlic, so completely get rid of them.

 Below is a link for you to purchase Catnip online.

-Pennyroyal has a reported toxic effect on infants and pregnant women so they are not allowed to partake in any product derived from the Pennyroyal plant.
+Pennyroyal has a reported toxic effect on infants and pregnant women, so they are not allowed to partake in any product derived from the Pennyroyal plant.

-A method to use it as a personal mosquito repellent, you can take some leaves, slightly bruise them, and stick them on you when you go outside.
-You can also rub the leaves on your skin but it’s more convenient if you buy the essential oil of Rosemary and apply that instead.
+A method to use it as a personal mosquito repellent you can take some leaves, slightly bruise them, and stick them on you when you go outside.
+You can also rub the leaves on your skin, but it’s more convenient if you buy the essential oil of Rosemary and apply that instead.

 You can find essential oil online or at your local health store.

-Geranium young plants and seeds are usually sold at local nurseries and the essential oil can be purchased online.
+Geranium young plants and seeds are usually sold at local nurseries, and the essential oil can be purchased online.

-Along with Rosemary, this one is another common herb used in cooking.
+Rosemary is another common herb used in cooking.
 It has a very rich and distinct aroma that is usually used in Italian dishes.
 It is also effective in keeping mosquitoes away from the area where they are planted.

 You can rub the leaves on your arms, hands, legs, and other usually exposed body parts to apply the repelling scent onto you.
-There is also an available essential oil formulation of Basil that you can buy online or at a nearby health goods store.
+There is also an essential oil formulation of Basil available that you can buy online or at a nearby health goods store.

 The concentrated essential oil of peppermint has a significant larvicidal effect as well, meaning it can kill the larvae of insects.
 You can also apply it directly on to your skin with the essential oil that has a cooling effect.
-Do not apply too much though because it tends to have an irritating effect at high concentrations.
+Do not apply too much, though, because it tends to have an irritating effect at high concentrations.
 A few drops on your arms, legs, and neck should suffice.